Renia274/User-Management-API/README.md

       }
     ]

+Please note that the actual request and response formats may differ based on your implementation for this API.
+Also, all requests for endpoints ccan be done through PowerShell.

 ## Input Validation

 The API includes input validation.
 If validation fails, appropriate error responses will be returned to the client.